Macular Degeneration

 What Is Age Related Macular Degeneration or ARMD?

-Age Related Macular Degeneration is the leading cause in blindness and an age related disease that typically runs in families.
-Currently there is no cure for this widely researched ocular disease, and ARMD related vision loss cannot usually be recovered.
-However, if detected early and with the correct consultation preventative measures can be put in place so it is recommended to have regular comprehensive eye exams.
+ARMD is an age related eye disease that runs in families, and is a leading cause of blindness in our ageing population.
+There is no cure for this ocular disease, and ARMD related vision loss cannot usually be recovered.
+There are treatments, and preventative measures that can be taken, if detected early, so routine eye exams are essential.

 Dry AMD (non-neovascular)